Plants and Animals in the Book of Mormon:

 The same sword that critics use to attack the Book of Mormon slices the Bible just as nicely.
 The lack of physical evidence for many animals mentioned in the Bible has long perplexed Bible scholars.
 In the case of lions, for example, there is textual evidence of their existence in Israel throughout ancient times and even as late as the 1500s, but it appears that no lion skeletons or remains of any kind have ever been found (John A. Tvedtnes, "New Approaches to the Book of Mormon: Explorations in Critical Methodology," FARMS Review, Vol. 6, No. 1, 1994, pp. 29-30), though one e-mail source has informed me that two lion skeletons were found in 1983.
 The same source told me that prior to the 1960s, there were not even any known artistic depictions of lions from the Biblical era.
 But based on the textual evidence, it seems clear that lions were a well known factor in the ancient Middle East.

 On a related note, the Bible talks about tents, brass, steel, and other physical objects in times and places for which inadequate confirming evidence has been found (evidence of ancient tents may have been found at one site, Timna; the 116 occurrences of "brass" in the KJV Old Testament may simply refer to copper or bronze).
 We should not be surprised when the surviving evidence for ancient animals and other objects proves to be scant.
 It's hardly a reason for abandoning a sacred text.

 New discoveries are constantly changing our understanding or flora and fauna in the ancient world.
-Many discoveries favorable to the Book of Mormon, such as ancient New World domesticated barley, pre-Columbian horses in Mayan territory, and sheep wool in Mesoamerica, have been very recent.
-With only a fraction of the evidence in, it's too early to assume that any argument from silence is truly meaningful.
+There have been some finds of unexpected items favorable to the Book of Mormon, such as ancient New World domesticated barley and the possibility of pre-Columbian horses in Mayan territory (though there are several other possibilities to consider).
+With only a fraction of the evidence in (the vast majority of sites have not yet been excavated), it's too early to assume that any argument from silence is truly meaningful.
 Consider this thought from Sorenson (An Ancient American Setting for the Book of Mormon, p.
 296):